kvasdopil/ui-gen/README.md

 - Screen size is fixed at 390px × 844px (mobile only)
 - Zoom is limited to 10% to 100% scale
 - Unselected screens ignore mouse events (except for selection clicks) to allow panning
+- New screen form appears on mouse release (not mouse down) to prevent accidental triggers while dragging

 ## Future Improvements